ejames9/elementsJS/md/elementsJSIODocs.md

 --
 The **`imports()`** function is a convenience function that allows the quick importing of many modules and/or module functions all at once.
 It is not necessary to use this function in order to use the library, it just makes it quicker/easier to import all of its' functions separately.

-- Note- Use of this function requires compilation by the [elementsJS-interpreter)[#).
+- Note- Use of this function requires compilation by the [elementsJS-interpreter](#).

 In order to use the imports function, it must first be imported from the module as such: